This post may contain affiliate links. Click for complete disclosures.

 - Cook the corn casserole on high for about 2- ½ hours or on low for about 4 hours.

-Whether you need more gluten-free side dishes for Thanksgiving or just a delicious side to go with dinner this week.
+Whether you need more gluten-free casseroles for Thanksgiving or just a delicious side dish to go with dinner this week.
 These side dishes never disappoint.

 📖 Recipe